 What are the symptoms of pharyngitis and tonsillitis?

 The symptoms of pharyngitis and tonsillitis depend greatly on the cause of the infection and the person affected.
-For some children, the onset of symptoms may be quick; for others, symptom onset is slow.
-There are several common symptoms of pharyngitis and tonsillitis, but each child may experience symptoms differently.
-Symptoms may include:
+For some children, the onset of symptoms may be quick, while for others, symptom onset is slow.
+There are several common symptoms, but each child may experience pharyngitis and tonsillitis differently.

 - sore throat